Code of Practice for the Display of Promotional Material within the University

 - the Library (approved by the Librarian)

-- the Information Technology Service (approved by the Director of University IT)
+- the Information Technology Service (approved by the Chief Information Officer)

-- the University Office (approved by the Registrar)
+- the University Office (approved by the Chief Operating Officer (Registrar))

 - the Assembly Rooms (approved by the Director of Estates and Buildings)